yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 # Overview
 GigaSpaces being an in memory grid, is limited by the amount of memory allocated to the JVM's that make the cluster.
 Applications that are built using GigaSpaces and use it as a run time environment should be designed to work with this constraint.
 This article shows common strategies GigaSpaces applications use for Evicting old objects and make room for new data.

-GigaSpaces supports two cache policies, depanlinkLRUtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/LRU-Cache+Policybelakanglink and [ALL_IN_CACHE|XAP8:ALL IN CACHE-Cache Policy].
-GigaSpace evicts data only in the depanlinkLRUtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/LRU-Cache+Policybelakanglink mode, where "oldest" objects are evicted from memory when the configured thresholds are reached.
+GigaSpaces supports two cache policies, [LRU](http://wiki.gigaspaces.com/wiki/display/XAP8/LRU-Cache+Policy) and [ALL_IN_CACHE](http://wiki.gigaspaces.com/wiki/display/XAP8/ALL+IN+CACHE-Cache+Policy).
+GigaSpace evicts data only in the [LRU](http://wiki.gigaspaces.com/wiki/display/XAP8/LRU-Cache+Policy) mode, where "oldest" objects are evicted from memory when the configured thresholds are reached.

 As the name suggests LRU is "least recently used" data and any data written first into the space become a candidate for eviction when there is no more room in the JVM.
-This policy works well for depanlinkSide Cache scenariostengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Caching+Scenarios#CachingScenarios-SideCachebelakanglink where the purpose of GigaSpaces is to cache frequently used data.
+This policy works well for [Side Cache scenarios](http://wiki.gigaspaces.com/wiki/display/XAP8/Caching+Scenarios#CachingScenarios-SideCache) where the purpose of GigaSpaces is to cache frequently used data.

 For some applications LRU based eviction is not suitable.
 Examples include, applications that cache reference data which should always be in the space. applications that want some data to be always in space irrespective of when it is written as this data has higher SLA requirements and need to be readily available.
-For these scenarios, depanlinkALL_IN_CACHEtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/ALL+IN+CACHE-Cache+Policybelakanglink is more appropriate.
+For these scenarios, [ALL_IN_CACHE](http://wiki.gigaspaces.com/wiki/display/XAP8/ALL+IN+CACHE-Cache+Policy) is more appropriate.
 In these scenarios, application can adopt one of the strategies mentioned below and not run out of memory and cause MemoryShortageExceptions.

 # Eviction Strategies